2026 National Mobility Summit:

 Welcome & Summit Framing

-What this Summit is designed to accomplish.
+What this Summit is designed to accomplish

 This framing positions the Summit not as a research showcase, but as a national coordination platform focused on deployment, performance measurement, and cross-sector alignment.